 Have your students take this challenge and make their case!
 To begin, send your students to this website with this challenge’s code.

-Worker protection is rules and laws to avoid workplaces that are harmful to employees' life and health.
+Worker protection laws are designed to protect workers from conditions that are harmful to employees' life and health.